diversen/ppm-project-manager/README.md

     ./serv

-If you are running on a apache2 server something like the following in your configuratin, e.g. in a  `.htaccess` file placed in `www`
+If you are running on a apache2 server something like the following in your configuration, e.g. in a  `.htaccess` file placed in `www`

     RewriteEngine on
     RewriteBase /